Great 1929 Depression and World War Two

 The U.S. Government Accountability Office (GAO) had been keeping data on itself for some time, and now reduces it to a simple graph.
 Fraud is twice as bad as it was eight years ago, and that figure was twice as bad as thirteen years ago.
 We seem to be talking about 100 billion dollars a year, hardly small change or a thing of the past.
 Medicare paid out about 600 billion dollars in 2016, and Medicaid another 360 billion; the fiscal 2017 amount will surely total over $1 trillion.
 Using GAO figures, 100 billion dollars were spent on government health claims "that were not delivered, were unnecessary or were otherwise erroneous".
 Since Medicare is only half of total medical care billed by essentially the same approach, why would anyone assume a single payer system would save money?
 Remember, none of these estimates includes anything at all to run the program itself, so it is entirely reasonable to suppose a single-payer system could cost 15% of $2 trillion, or $300 billion dollars per year just to transfer the money.
 Expenses of that sort approach $1000 per year for every man, woman, and child, whether he gets sick or not, in order to shift $9000, mostly to other people.
 Such drastic proposals justify examination of wholly different approaches.

 What Long Term Thinking Looks Like.

-Healthcare financing has grown steadily, matching the growth of an agricultural nation into an electronic one.
-For better or worse, changing political control every few years modulates the direction and speed of change.
-Each of three age-related switches within Lifetime Health Savings Accounts creates a different transition problem.
-The common need is to store individual surpluses into a single escrowed vehicle, allowing seamless transfers to enhance compound interest faster than inflation can slow it.
+Each of three age-related switches creates a transition issue.
+The need is to store surpluses in one escrowed vehicle, allowing transfers to enhance compound interest faster than inflation can slow it.

 Balancing the Book

 We propose taking the payroll withholding away from Medicare.
 What would replace its revenue during the transition?

 Other Voices: Rethink Lifetime Health Finance